waii-ai/waii-sdk-py/doc/docs/sql-query-module.md

 - `timestamp_ms`: timestamp when the query is generated
 - `elapsed_time_ms`: total elapsed time (in milli-seconds) for the query generation
 - `access_rule_protection_status`: `AccessRuleProtectionStatus` object showing  query protection status regarding access rules
+- `assumptions`: a list of assumptions the model made during the query generation.
+It only got added when ``PUBLIC.QUERY_GENERATION.ANALYSIS.ENABLE_ALL` is set to `true`

 #### Tips to use tweak to update existing query